Editorial

 Read More

-This agreed settlement consists of the payment of 1 million euros, Belfius Bank's commitment to reinforce its legal risk management and a publication, by name, on the website of the Financial Services and Markets Authority (FSMA).This press release is not available in English.
+This agreed settlement consists of the payment of 700,000 euros and the publication, by name, on the website of the Financial Services and Markets Authority (FSMA).This press release is not available in English.
 Please consult the French or Dutch site.

 Read More